On this article

 Why is Controlled Experiment Important for Startups and SaaS?

 For startups and SaaS businesses, controlled experiments allow for data-driven decisions without relying on assumptions.
 They help test new features, marketing tactics, or product changes with a high level of confidence.
+Platforms like Amplitude or Statsig make it easy to run and measure controlled experiments without custom engineering.

 FAQs